-Follow the rules in the guidelines exactly e.g. how to submit the manuscript; separate files for figures and tables; the article should be anonymous for peer review (write Author, 2013 for any of your own publications).
+Follow the rules in the guidelines exactly e.g. how to submit the manuscript; separate files for figures and tables; the article should be anonymous for peer review (write Author, 2017 for any of your own publications, anonymise the name of your university and save the acknowledgement of your supervisors for the final version).
 Follow the referencing style exactly; do not give the editor a reason to reject you outright.
 Proof–read your article, read it aloud for sense, bribe a colleague, family member to read through…..
 Finally check that all the in text citations are in the references and remove any references that aren’t cited in the text.

 Submit, relax and wait for the peer reviews.

 See also this short guide

 And another useful resource: Writing an article from coursework eg. from a literature essay